dtewinkel/custom-function-bindings/README.md

 The only purpose of this repository is experimenting with custom Azure Function bindings, so don't expect the best structured code, unit tests, or other great stuff one should do for production ready code.

-All experiments produce bindings for use in *classic* in process Azure Functions and for use in the new [Isolated Model](https://github.com/Azure/azure-functions-dotnet-worker) Azure Functions.
+All experiments produce bindings for use in In-process Azure Functions and for use in the [Isolated Worker Process](https://github.com/Azure/azure-functions-dotnet-worker) Azure Functions.

 I recommend reading [Maarten Balliauw](https://blog.maartenballiauw.be/)'s post on [Custom bindings with Azure Functions .NET Isolated Worker](https://blog.maartenballiauw.be/post/2021/06/01/custom-bindings-with-azure-functions-dotnet-isolated-worker.html).
-Saves me from a lot of explaining on this page.
+Saves me from a lot of explaining on this page on how the In-process and Isolated Worker Process bindings are related.

 ## Local NuGet Setup